Jus Reign: Turban controversy

 On February 22, 2016, Raina was forced to remove his Turban at San Francisco International Airport, an hour before boarding a flight to Toronto.
 Raina, who has a Sikh background, wears a turban for religious reasons.
 After being told to either remove his turban or book another flight, Raina complied, removing his turban in a private room.

 After completing the security check, Raina asked if security officials could provide him with a mirror so he could re-tie his turban in private.
 But TSA agents refused, suggesting he walk across the terminal to a public restroom — his head still uncovered — and use a mirror there.
 Raina noted the experience was an embarrassing and sensitive ordeal, and that a simple fix, like adding a mirror to the private screening area or providing him with a handheld mirror, would have been more respectful.

-The incident led to backlash on Twitter and garnered international headlines in Cosmopolitan India, Seventeen, New York Daily News, and BBC Asia.
-While a TSA spokesperson made a statement explaining the screening processes for religious garments, they did not apologize directly for the incident with Raina.
-After the incident, Raina took his frustration over the issue over social media, which sparked a media outrage over TSA racial profiling in general.